Purandar Singha: Death

 Purandar Singha lived out the rest of his life in Jorhat along with his family.
-He died on October 1, 1846 CE, a few days before the Durga Puja celebrations.
+He died on 1 October 1846, CE, a few days before the Durga Puja celebrations.
 The former Ahom nobles attended his funeral and paid their respect to the departed king.
 His remains were entombed in a Maidam, constructed in Jorhat.
 Presently, the place is known as Raja Maidam.

 Maidam(burial mound) of the last Ahom King Purandar Singha at Rajamaidam, Jorhat District.

 Family and descendants

 Purandar Singha had numerous wives; prominent among them were Maharani Chandrakala, Chandrakanti Kunwari and Ambavati Kunwari.
 Maharani Chandrakala was the Parvatia Queen of Purandar Singha and she was a Manipuri princess.
 Purandar Singha was succeeded by his son Jubraj Kameswar Singha.
 In 1847 CE, Kameswar Singha was permitted by the British Government to use the title of Raja.
-He died on June 10, 1852 CE, and his remains were entombed near his father's tomb, in Raja Maidam, Jorhat.
-Kameswar Singha left three widows, Rani Lakhipriya, Padmahari Kunwari and'Madhavi Maju Kunwari, as well as a concubine named Rupavati Khatania.
+He died on 10 June 1852 CE, and his remains were entombed near his father's tomb, in Raja Maidam, Jorhat.
+Kameswar Singha left three widows, Rani Lakhipriya, Padmahari Kunwari and Madhavi Maju Kunwari, as well as a concubine named Rupavati Khatania.
 Kandarpeswar Singha, Kameswar's son with Lakhipriya, was born in 1840.

+Purandar Singha's daughter Rupahi Aideo was married to Trinayan Singha.
+Rupahi was implicated in the anti-British revolt of Maniram Dewan in 1857, and she lost her government pension and forfeited her property.

 In 1848 CE, the title of Charing Raja was conferred on Kandarpeswar.
 During the Indian Rebellion of 1857, he was suspected of disloyalty.
 He was placed under arrest, with his agent Maniram Dewan Barbhandar Barua who was then in Calcutta petitioning the Governor-General for the restoration of the Ahom kingdom to Kandarpeswar Singha.
 As a result of the trial, he was sent to Alipur and then to Burdwan to be detained there as a state prisoner.
-Maniram Dewan was executed on February 26, 1858 CE.
+Maniram Dewan was executed on February 26, 1858, CE.

 Kandarpeswar was afterwards released and granted a pension of 500 rupees per month; he died in Guwahati.
 His two sons, Kumudeswar and Nareswar, with his wife Rani Kamalapriya, had died during their father's lifetime, and his daughter Troilokyeswari Aideo survived him.